Sara Haardt

 Sara Powell Haardt (March 1, 1898 – May 31, 1935) was an American author and professor of English literature.
 Though she died at the age of 37 of meningitis, she produced a considerable body of work including newspaper reviews, articles, essays, the novel The Making of a Lady, several screenplays and over 50 short stories.
 She is central to John Barton Wolgamot's notorious book-length poem, In Sara Mencken, Christ and Beethoven There Were Men and Women (1944), recorded by the composer Robert Ashley.

 Early life and education

 Sara Powell Haardt was born on March 1, 1898, to Venetia (Hall) Haardt and John Anton Haardt in Montgomery, Alabama.
-She had German Americans ancestry on her father's side and was the eldest of five children.
+She had German American ancestry on her father's side and was the eldest of five children.
 Haardt attended the Margaret Booth School.
 In 1920, she graduated Phi Beta Kappa from Goucher College in Baltimore, Maryland.
 While still an undergraduate at Goucher, she had become a professional writer, writing for literary reviews and popular periodicals.